Integration Points

 Recommended storage mechanisms include:

-settings. - storing it server side, in a session.
+• BFF/Server-side Session: store the token server side, in a session.
+This is also known as the “backend for frontend” or BFF pattern.
 The session is typically managed by a framework, and ideally adheres to the same cookie storage recommendations.
-Learn more about server side sessions.
+Learn more about server-side sessions.
 Please consult your framework documentation around securing sessions and data in sessions.

-The proper JWT storage choice should be based on your threat modeling.
-You can configure your JWTs to be short lived, which minimizes the amount of time a stolen JWT can be used.
+The proper JWT storage choice is based on your threat modeling and how much risk a particular service can tolerate.
+You can also configure your JWTs to be short lived, which minimizes the amount of time a stolen JWT can be used.

 If you need to lock down JWTs further, implement token sidejacking protection using cookies and a nonce.
 An alternative is DPoP, an open feature request for FusionAuth.